rhododendrons beneath the birches

 Photo by Woodlawn Museum

-Black House with gardens, Woodlawn Museum
+Black House and gardens, Woodlawn Museum

 Daily, YEAR ROUND, dawn to dusk